-Windows 7 offers very limited support for emojis, displaying in black and white or not at all.
-Windows 8.1 is the first Windows operating system to supports all emojis and displays them in color instead of black and white only.
+Windows 7 offers very limited support for emojis, displaying in black and white or not displaying them at all.
+Windows 8.1 is the first Windows operating system which supports all emojis and displays them in color instead of black and white only.

 Apple’s OS X supports emoji on 10.7 Lion (launched in 2011) and above.

-Here’s how our favorite emoji will be displayed in Windows XP, Windows 7, Windows 8.1 and OS X 10.11.
+Here’s how our favourite emojis will be displayed in Windows XP, Windows 7, Windows 8.1 and OS X 10.11.

-Thanks to this comparison we have a very important piece of information: Even though operating systems offer full emoji support (like Windows 8.1 or OS X 10.11 do) this doesn’t mean that emojis will look the same everywhere.
-Depending on the operating system, subscribers can see very different displaying results, even though they are using the same email client.
+Thanks to this comparison, we have a very important piece of information: Even though operating systems offer full emoji support (like Windows 8.1 or OS X 10.11 and above do) this doesn’t mean that emojis will look in the same way everywhere.
+Depending on the operating system, subscribers can see very different results displayed, even though they are using the same email client.

 GMAIL - The Exception

-The Gmail web client displays the emojis no matter what operating system your subscribers use.
+The Gmail web client displays the emojis regardless which operating system your subscribers use.
 Typically, it’s the operating system that takes care of reading the Unicode and translating it into an emoji.
 Within Gmail, however, Google does this job and replaces the Unicode characters with its own set of emojis.
-No matter how and where your readers open your message, within Gmail’s web client emojis are always displayed.
+No matter how and where your readers open your message, within Gmail’s web, client emojis are always displayed.